ortus-docs/orm-extension/intro/installation.md

 ## From the Lucee Server Admin

-You can manually install the Ortus ORM extension by opening the Lucee server admin page and browsing to Extension > Applications page, where you'll see a "Ortus ORM Extension" option.
+You can manually install the extension by opening the Lucee server admin page and browsing to Extension > Applications page, where you'll see a "Ortus ORM Extension" option.
 Clicking this option will open the installation screen, where you can choose any extension version and click "Install" to install from Forgebox.
 You can also download a .lex file from [our downloads page](https://downloads.ortussolutions.com/#/lucee/extensions/hibernate/) and upload this through the main Applications page.

 ## From CommandBox

-You can install this extension into a preconfigured Lucee server via Commandbox:
+You can install this extension into a *preconfigured* Lucee server via Commandbox:

 ```bash
 box install D062D72F-F8A2-46F0-8CBC91325B2F067B